 - One of the useful onboarding tips in the hospitality industry is to start communicating much before the joining date

-Investing in Training and Career of employees
+Investing in the Training and Career of Employees

 An employee stays if he or she feels that a career is at stake by moving out.
-Also, pay raise, promotions, better training, educational programmes and employee schemes all play a crucial part in retaining employees.
+Also, pay raises, promotions, better training, educational programmes and employee schemes all play a crucial part in retaining employees.

 Yes, this is so crucial that it demands a separate heading.
 This is a key step in the art of retaining the best hospitality talent.